Career Timeline of Susan Sarandon: Major Achievements and Milestones

 In 2010, Susan Sarandon was inducted into the New Jersey Hall of Fame.

-On March 12, 2011, Susan Sarandon spoke before a crowd in Madison, Wisconsin, protesting Governor Scott Walker and his Budget Repair Bill.
+On March 12, 2011, Susan Sarandon addressed a crowd in Madison, Wisconsin, protesting Governor Scott Walker and his Budget Repair Bill.

-On September 27, 2011, Susan Sarandon addressed reporters and supporters at the Occupy Wall Street protest in New York City.
+On September 27, 2011, Susan Sarandon spoke to reporters and interested parties at the Occupy Wall Street protest in New York City.

-In 2011, Susan Sarandon received the Outstanding Artistic Life Award for her Outstanding Contribution to World Cinema at the Shanghai International Film Festival.
+In 2011, Susan Sarandon received the Outstanding Artistic Life Award at the Shanghai International Film Festival.

-In 2012, during the U.S. presidential election, Susan Sarandon, along with Michael Moore, expressed reservations about Barack Obama's performance but hoped for his re-election.
-Sarandon noted she wasn't closely aligned with the White House.
+In 2012, during the U.S. presidential election, Susan Sarandon and film director Michael Moore expressed that they were not thrilled with Barack Obama's performance, but hoped for his re-election.

 2013: Inauguration of International Film Festival of India